 When people with celiac disease eat foods containing gluten, their immune systems respond by damaging the small intestine.
 Specifically the tiny, finger-like, protrusions called villi on the lining of the small intestine are destroyed.
 These villi are responsible for absorbing nutrients from food and passing those nutrients into the bloodstream.
 For this reason, a person without villi can easily become malnourished – regardless of the quantity of food eaten.
+Gluten sensitivity can result in symptoms similar to celiac disease, but does not cause the damage to the intestinal villi and resulting malabsorption problems seen with celiac disease.

 Gut Bacteria and Prebiotics: